Mobility vs. Flexibility

 Balancing Training Approaches

 Mobility and flexibility, while often used interchangeably, serve distinct roles in fitness.
-Mobility refers to the controlled movement within a joint's range, while flexibility is about the passive range of motion in joints.
+Mobility refers to the controlled movement within a joint's range, while flexibility is the passive range of motion in joints.
 Both are vital for optimal physical performance, but they address different aspects of movement.
-Athletes benefit from both by achieving better power, speed, balance, and injury prevention.
-To maximize physical output, it's essential to understand their differences, incorporate both into training routines, and maintain a balance between them.
+Athletes benefit by achieving better power, speed, balance, and injury prevention.
+To maximize physical output, it's essential to understand their differences, incorporate both into training routines and maintain a balance between them.
 This ensures enhanced athletic performance and a reduced risk of injuries.

 Back to blog